Yoga with Dr. Arielle Schwartz

 - Community drop-in classes through Boulder Parks and Recreation Center East Boulder Community Center: Saturday mornings 9-10:15 am

-- Therapeutic yoga groups (next offering Fall 2017): Weekly women’s therapeutic yoga in Boulder Colorado on Thursday’s from 12:15-1:30.
-Contact Dr. Arielle Schwartz directly for location and to determine if this class is right for you.
+- Therapeutic yoga groups (next offering Winter 2018): Weekly women’s therapeutic yoga in Boulder Colorado on Thursday’s from 2:45-4:00 at the Yoga Loft.
+Please Contact Dr. Arielle Schwartz directly to determine if this class is right for you.

 - Individual therapeutic yoga sessions by appointment.